-U.S. core capital goods orders beat expectations in September
+U.S. durable goods data suggests strong business equipment spending

-New orders for key U.S.-made capital goods increased more than expected in September and shipments rose for an eighth straight month, suggesting business spending on equipment remained robust in the third quarter.
+New orders for key U.S.-made capital goods increased more than expected in September and shipments rose for an eighth straight month, pointing to robust business spending that should help to mitigate the impact on the economy from the hurricanes.

+The sign of strong business investment on equipment in the third quarter supports views that the Federal Reserve will increase interest rates for a third time this year in December.

+"The Fed can continue to remove its monetary stimulus confident that investment is heating back up after the downturn in orders and shipments a couple of years ago," said Chris Rupkey, chief economist at MUFG in New York.

 The Commerce Department said on Wednesday non-defense capital goods orders excluding aircraft, a closely watched proxy for business spending plans, rose 1.3 per cent last month after an upwardly revised 1.3 per cent increase in August.

-Economists polled by Reuters had forecast orders of these so-called core capital goods increasing 0.5 per cent last month after a previously reported 1.1 per cent jump in August.
+Economists had forecast orders of these so-called core capital goods increasing 0.5 per cent last month after a previously reported 1.1 per cent jump in August.
 Core capital goods orders advanced 3.8 per cent year-on-year.

 Shipments of core capital goods climbed 0.7 per cent after soaring 1.2 per cent in August.
 Core capital goods shipments are used to calculate equipment spending in the government's gross domestic product measurement.

-The Commerce Department said it was unable to isolate the effects of Hurricanes Harvey and Irma on the data as the survey is "designed to estimate the month-to-month change in manufacturing activity at the national level and not at specific geographic areas."

 Core capital goods shipments have now increased for eight straight months.

+The dollar rose against a basket of currencies after the data.
+Prices for U.S. Treasuries fell, with the yield on the benchmark 10-year bond rising to a seven-month high.
+U.S. stock index futures slipped.

-Business spending on equipment is expected to have contributed to economic growth in the third quarter, which could help to limit the drag on GDP from the hurricanes.
+Business spending on equipment is expected to have contributed to economic growth in the third quarter, which could help to cushion the blow on GDP from Hurricanes Harvey and Irma.
+The Commerce Department report also showed inventories increasing 0.6 per cent in September, the largest gain since June 2015.

+This bolsters expectations that inventory accumulation provided a boost to growth in the third quarter.
+Economists estimate that Harvey and Irma, which devastated parts of Texas and Florida, sliced off as much as one percentage point from third-quarter GDP.

-The government is due to publish its advance GDP estimate for the third quarter on Friday.
+The government is due to publish its advance GDP estimate for the July-September quarter on Friday.
 According to a Reuters survey of economists, the economy probably grew at a 2.5 per cent annualized rate in the July-September period, slowing down from the second quarter's brisk 3.1 per cent pace.

 Strong business spending on equipment is helping to support manufacturing, which accounts for about 12 per cent of the U.S. economy.